Abhay-Suresh/QPF/README.md

 5.  **Performance Report:**
     * **Predicted vs. Expected:** The primary output is the most probable *valid* bitstring found after QAOA optimization.
 This bitstring is decoded into 3D coordinates (`results_interpreter.py`).
 While a specific "expected" structure isn't predefined for arbitrary sequences, the code validates the predicted structure for self-avoidance (no overlaps).
 The classical energy of the predicted structure can be computed for comparison (though the function `compute_classical_energy` is commented out in the notebook's final interpretation step, it is available in `results_interpreter.py`).
     * **Quantum Resources:** The number of qubits required is determined by the sequence length and lattice type, calculated in `qubit_encoding.py` using the paper's efficient method.
+The analysis in `choice.ipynb` demonstrates BCC's qubit efficiency (12 qubits for 5 residues) compared to other lattices (16-20 qubits) and coordinate encoding (>70 qubits).
 The circuit depth depends on the number of QAOA repetitions (`qaoa_reps`).
-The primary resource requirement is the number of qubits, which grows linearly with the number of turns (sequence length - 1).

 6.  **3D Visualization:**
     * `results_interpreter.py` contains the `visualize_protein_fold` function, which uses Plotly to generate an interactive 3D plot of the predicted protein backbone on the chosen lattice structure.
 Hydrophobic/Polar residues are color-coded.
 An example plot is generated at the end of the `quantum_protein_folding.ipynb` notebook.